SajiJohnMiranda/DoCoreAI/README.md

 ## 🌍 Why DoCoreAI?
 ### ✅ **Key Benefits**
 - **🧠 Smarter AI** – Enhances reasoning, problem-solving, and adaptability.
-- **⚡ Faster Responses** – Optimized prompts mean quicker, more accurate answers.
+- **⚡ Best Responses** – Intelligent prompts mean more accurate answers.
 - **🔧 Full Control** – Developers can fine-tune intelligence parameters like depth, creativity, and accuracy.
 - **🔌 Easy API Integration** – Works seamlessly with OpenAI, Cohere, Mistral, and other LLMs.
 - **🛠️ Open-Source & Extensible** – Customize it for your specific use case.